 Next on my list is CJ Affiliate (Commission Junction) network, another huge affiliate platform with over 900 million monthly customers.

-A lot of the big A-list companies will have their affiliate programs set up with CJ.
+A lot of the top A-list companies will have their affiliate programs set up with CJ.
 The competition, though, can be super-tough.

-Shareasale is one of my top favorite affiliate network programs for bloggers that I’ve used since 2011.
+Shareasale is one of my favorite affiliate network programs for bloggers that I’ve used since 2011.
 The site has plenty of reputable companies offering high-end products and services with their own commission levels.

 The minimum payout at Shareasale is $50; however, you can increase this minimum upwards to $1,000.

-Here is a list of Shareasale hosted affiliate programs I use and would recommend for bloggers –
+Here is a list of affiliate programs currently hosted on Shareasale I use and would recommend for bloggers –